mk-fg/linux-ebpf-connection-overseer/README.md

     - Check how firewalled conns get handled, make those visually distinctive.
     - Nicer text with an outline.
     - Effects for new/faded connections added back to the list (glow/blur, slide, etc).
-    - Configurable aliases for hosts/ports/etc in the output.
+    - Configurable aliases and filters for hosts/ports/etc in the output.
     - Fetch DNS/ASN info for addresses via separate API, from e.g. local resolver.
     - Some screenshot and ascii diagram of components in this README.